21 Powerful Headline Examples (+ How to Write Ones That Actually Get Read)

 That is, “what’s in it for me?”
 As your reader, how will their life be better after reading your article?
 Tell them in the headline.

-Never sacrifice clarity to attempt to be clever.
-A confused reader is one who clicks on someone else’s blog post.
-As long as you’re addressing a specific benefit, you have permission to keep it simple and readable.
+Never sacrifice clarity in an attempt to be clever.
+While you might think that writing the sophisticated word makes you look smart, it actually confuses your reader.
+A confused reader is one who doesn’t click.
+As long as you’re addressing a specific problem or benefit, you have permission to keep it simple and readable.
+Use the actual words your readers or clients would use when they’re searching for you.

 6. Add some power to grab your reader